-Illustrations and Photographs: A photograph or an image may be used in its entirety, but you can use no more than 5 images by an artist or photographer.
+- Illustrations and photographs: A photograph or an image may be used in its entirety, but you can use no more than five images by an artist or photographer.
 When using phonographs and illustrations from a published collective work, not more than 10% or 15 images, whichever is less.

 - Educators and students must seek individual permission before (see section entitled Educator Use) using copyrighted works for non-educational or commercial reproduction or distribution.

 - These works may not be used over networks except as described below without obtaining permission for all copyrighted works incorporated into a program.